Omar-Sa6ry/Effective-TypeScript/README.md

-# Chapter 3 Summary: Type Design
+# Chapter 3 Type Design

 This chapter helps you design better types—types that are flexible, safe, and expressive.

 ---

-## ✅ Item 20: Use Different Variables for Different Types
+## Item 20: Use Different Variables for Different Types

 ### Guideline:
 Don’t overload a single variable with values of different types.
 Instead, use **distinct variables** to keep types precise.